chakra-ui/chakra-ui-vue-next/docs/pages/features/text-and-layer-styles.md

 # Text and Layer Styles

-In most projects you might find yourself repeating specific text properties (font size, font weight, line height) or layer properties (bg, color, shadow).
+In most projects, you might find yourself repeating specific text properties (font size, font weight, line height) or layer properties (bg, color, shadow).
 This can be painful as your project grows in size.